What is the Minnesota franchise tax?

 • Apportionment details

-• Any federal elections.
+• Any federal elections

 Filing fees and costs

-Filing Method State Filing Charge Confirmation Speed Key Requirements
+State Filing Charge

-Certified e-file software None Immediate electronic acknowledgment Software must appear on Minnesota's annual certified list
+Software must appear on Minnesota's annual certified list

-Paper mailing None Processing takes longer because the department enters data manually Include original signatures and all federal attachments
+Processing takes longer because the department enters data manually

-Professional preparer State charge still "none"; preparer sets its own fee Varies by firm Preparer must use certified software for e-filing
+State charge still "none"; preparer sets its own fee

 Due dates and deadlines

-S corporations and partnerships face an earlier deadline: March 15, or the 15th day of the third month after a fiscal year ends, matching the federal Form 1120S and 1065 schedules.
-If your corporation expects to owe more than $500 in tax, you must make quarterly estimated payments.
-These fall on the 15th day of the third, sixth, ninth, and twelfth months of your tax year.
-Minnesota Revenue posts the exact calendar each January on its income-tax due dates page.
+S corporations and partnerships face an earlier deadline tied to their federal filings: March 15, or the 15th day of the third month after a fiscal year ends, matching the federal Form 1120-S and 1065 schedules.
+If your corporation expects to owe more than $500 in Minnesota tax, section 289A.26 requires quarterly estimated payments on the 15th day of the third, sixth, ninth, and twelfth months of your tax year.
+Because these dates track federal schedules and the state fiscal calendar, they can shift slightly year to year.
+Confirm the current calendar with Minnesota's tax calendars before filing.

-Minnesota automatically grants a six-month extension to file, allowing C corporations to submit Form M4 by October 15 and pass-throughs to file Form M8 or M3 by September 15.
-But the extension only covers paperwork.
-Any tax still unpaid after the original due date accrues interest and the 6 percent late-payment penalty outlined in section 289A.60.
+Minnesota grants an automatic six-month extension to file Forms M4, M8, and M3 with no separate extension form required.
+For calendar-year filers, the extension moves C corporations to October 15 and S corporations and partnerships to September 15.
+The extension only covers paperwork.
+Any tax still unpaid after the original due date accrues interest and the 6 percent late-payment penalty under section 289A.60, subdivision 1(a).

 Tax calculation